-Although we are all facing COVID - 19 adverse and unpleasant circumstances and have to learn how to live with the virus, we are happy that we can actually start this school year on-site, together with you.
+We are happy that we can start this school year on-site, together with you.

-Students attending the International Baccalaureate Programme (both MYP and DP) will come to school physically every working day, they will be on-site every day, and always in the morning shift, under the timetable which will be assigned to you by your homeroom teachers on the very first day of classes.
+Students attending the International Baccalaureate Programme (both MYP and DP) will come to school every working day, they will be on-site every day, and always in the morning shift, under the timetable which will be assigned to you by your homeroom teachers.